queueit/KnownUser.V3.Lua/Examples/Nginx/README.md

         local secretKey = "{SECRET_KEY}"

         -- Basic example where integration configuration file is loaded from disk.
+        -- Please use this for testing / PoC etc., e.g. not on production environment.
-        -- You will need to decide where to store and load this file (caching layer, database ect.).
+        -- For production / final integration you need to decide where to store and load this file.
+        -- Could be a caching layer, environment variable, database ect.
-        -- Remember this will be done on all requests, so the selected option must be fast (not causing bottlenecks). local integrationConfigFilePath = "./usr/queueit/integrationconfig.json"
+        -- It's important that the selected option is fast, not causing any performance bottlenecks because the file would be loaded on each request. local integrationConfigFilePath = "./usr/queueit/integrationconfig.json"
         local integrationConfigFile = io.open(integrationConfigFilePath, "rb")
         local integrationConfigJson = integrationConfigFile:read("*all")